brightsign/dev-cookbook/examples/enable-ldws-example/README.md

 This method uses the Node.js `@brightsign/dwsconfiguration` module to configure LDWS settings.
 The BrightScript `autorun.brs` in the `javascript/` folder launches the Node.js script.

-**Features:**
-- Modern Node.js API approach
-- Detailed configuration options
-- Support for multiple authentication methods
-- Flexible password obfuscation options

 **How it works:**
-1. Imports the `@brightsign/dwsconfiguration` module
+- Uses the Node.js `@brightsign/dwsconfiguration` module to enable LDWS with flexible configuration options
-2. Creates a new DWSConfiguration instance
-3. Defines comprehensive configuration object
+- Supports multiple authentication methods and password obfuscation
-4. Applies configuration using `applyConfig()`
+- Applies configuration programmatically from Node.js using async/await for clean error handling
+- Automatically retrieves and displays the device's IP address from the network interface

 ### Configuration Options:
 - `port`: HTTP port for the web server (default: 80)